Euramsia/PersonalWebsite/content/about.md

 **Interests**: molecular biology, systems, psychology, artificial intelligence

 My ambition is to change the world, and change it to the better.
-To my disappointment I had to find out that changing the world is harder than I imagined in my early childhood dreams.
+However, I had to find out that changing the world is not as easy as I imagined it in my early childhood dreams.

 This, however, is no reason to give up and here I am - on my way.